 Responsibilities of the local government

-- Mandatory inspection after a pool immersion incident notice from Qld Health was received, concerning a young child under the age of five.
+- Mandatory inspection after a pool immersion incident notice from Queensland Health was received, concerning a young child under the age of five.

 - Mandatory inspection after a written pool safety complaint notice in regards to pool safety was received.